ueuerejej-ops/rupon_/README.md

 My Language Experimental Compiler Project
 Idea of the language

-The main goal is not just to create another programming language but to learn and experiment with compiler design
+The main goal is not just to make another language, but to learn and experiment with compiler design

-Later I want to explore ideas like
+Later I want to try ideas like

-different memory management models greater control over how data is stored flexible language design
+Different memory management models
+More control over how data is stored
+Flexible language design
 Examples
 Hello world style
 func main() {